roryday/DCS/README.md

 # AI-Based Defect Classification System (DCS)

 ## Executive Summary
-Automated root cause classification system for battery cell defects using multi-class image classification and integrated equipment log data.
-Reduced manual analysis time by 60%, saving $300K annually per line.
-Delivered real-time dashboards to QA engineers.
+Automated Defect Classification System with AI/ML-based screening tool using an iterative SDLC approach, incorporating stakeholder feedback, testing cycles, and model optimization.
+This tool identifies the root cause of defects, cutting defect analysis time by 60% and saving labor cost by USD 300K per production line.
+# *Confidentiality Note: Due to company policy,source code, and dashboard designs are not disclosed.
+The following report presents a general overview of the project only.

 ---